What businesses need to know for Anzac Day 2020

 The government has decided that some rules for collective bargaining will be temporarily modified in the Employment Relations Act while the current Epidemic Notice is in place.

 Wage Subsidy Scheme: Information available about employers who have received payments

 Work and Income have released a list of businesses that have received the Wage Subsidy Scheme.
 Here are the steps to find out if your employer has received a payment.

-Waikato company and director to pay $37,500 for employment breaches
+Waikato berry grower to pay $76K for labour law breaches